 The sea front is adorned with restaurants and cafes so the is no lack of choice for places to stop eat and drink.

 There is plenty of parking along the front too so don’t be disappointed if it looks busy…there is loads of parking further up.

 Definitely worth the drive if you fancy a day at the beach.

-Please note this page is still being updated weekly.
+Please note this page is still being updated all the time.
 Check back for more information